cloudacademy/Apache-Prometheus-Exporter/README.md

 ```
 kubectl get po -o wide
 ```
-Place the IP provided there in the config.yaml file for prometheus to scrape against (If these are the only pods, it will likely be the 172.17.0.3 IP Address):
+Place the IP provided there in the config.yaml file for prometheus to scrape against (If these are the only pods, it will likely be the 172.17.0.3 IP Address if you have no other pods running on a Minikube Cluster):
 ```
       global:
         scrape_interval: 15s